51st-Vfw/JAFDTC/doc/README.md

 The gray text in each row identifies the campaign the PoI is associated with along with tags associated with the PoI.

-You can select PoIs from the table using the standard Windows table interactions such as `SHIFT`-click to extend the selection, and so on.
+You can select one or more PoIs from the table using the standard Windows table interactions such as `SHIFT`-click to extend the selection, and so on.

 ### Point of Interest Filter and Command Bar